 Does Christmas make us happier?
 What should we do if we have bad memories of the holidays?
-What’s the video we made all about?
+And what does a Mindvalley Christmas look like?
 These are the questions we answer in this blog.

 How Do We Bring More Holiday Cheer In Our Life?

 Why does Christmas make so many people so incredibly happy?

 Perhaps it’s because we tend to be happier during the holidays, and Christmas is the holiday of all holidays in many countries, including the United States.
 Maybe it’s become it’s an important religious or family tradition.